ryanjwessel/ryanjwessel.com/src/posts/reflecting-on-my-growth-as-a-software-engineer.md

 1. I hope that you see that it is okay to not know everything right now, and that it takes time to learn anything.
-There are so many subject matter experts, and so much content available on dozens of channels like Medium and Youtube.
+There are so many subject matter experts, and so much content available on dozens of channels like Medium and YouTube.
 It is easy to see all of that and feel you are too far behind to even get started.
 It is okay to start from knowing nothing, and over time you will get better!

-2. I hope this inspires you to reflect on progress you have made in areas where you are overly critical with your self.
+1. I hope this inspires you to reflect on progress you have made in areas where you are overly critical with your self.
 It is easy to lose sight of the progress you have made when you are always looking forward.
 There is a delicate balance to strike between being content with where you are and